↑

 But when you’re on the trail, you want CALORIES!

 Calories keep you going.
 Calories give you energy.
 Calories help you make it up the steep trail.
-So look for foods that have a high calorie to weight ratio.
+So look for backpacking foods that have a high calorie to weight ratio.
 That usually means dense foods with a lot of good fats.

 Still thinking of packing your kale?
 It takes 13 cups of kale to get the same amount of calories as one tablespoon of peanut butter.